karinemonro/QA_Portfolio/manual-testing/bug-reports/BUG-001-login-error.md

 # BUG-001 – No error message for invalid login

+!
+Note:
+This bug report is a simulated example created for portfolio purposes.
+The issue does not exist in the tested application.

 **Summary:**
 No error message is displayed when logging in with a valid email and an invalid password.